benmaier/netwulf/paper/paper.md

 For many users, these tools offer the necessary functionality to visualize networks in most desired ways.
 However, since a growing population of network researchers and practitioners are relying on Python for doing network science [@developersurvey], it is increasingly pressing that a fast and intuitive Python tool for network visualization exists.

 *Netwulf* is a light-weight Python library that provides an ultra simple API for interactively visualizing a network and returning the computed layout and style.
 It is build around the philosophy that network manipulation and preprocessing should be done programmatically, but that the efficient generation of a visually appealing network is best done interactively, without code.
-It allows users to:
+Therefore, it offers no analysis functionality and only few exploration features, but instead focuses almost entirely on fast and intuitive layout manipulation and node/link styling.
+Interaction with Netwulf typically works as follows:

-1. create a network, `G`, in either dictionary or *networkx.Graph* format, then calling `netwulf.visualize(G)`, to
+1. Users have a network, `G`, in either dictionary or *networkx.Graph* format.
+They then launch a Netwulf visualization by doing `netwulf.visualize(G)`.
-2. display it in a browser window as an interactive, manipulable, stylable network and
+2. This opens a new browser window containing `G` as an interactive, manipulable, stylable network.
+Here the user can e.g. explore how different configurations of physics parameters like *node charge* and *gravity* influences the layout, they can change node-color, link alpha, etc. and even thresholds away weak or strong links.
+When the user has arrived at a layout they like, the can either:
-   1. post the final style and computed node-positions back to Python in dictionary format, allowing further manipulation, or redrawing with matplotlib [@matplotlib], or
+   1. Save the image directly from the interactive visualization to the desktop as a PNG file.
-   2. save the image directly to the desktop as a PNG file.
+   2. Post the style and computed node-positions back to Python in dictionary format.
+This allows for further manipulation.
+Moreover, using the function `netwulf.tools.draw_netwulf` the network can be redrawn with matplotlib [@matplotlib], which enables saving as any format.

-The visualization component is implemented in JavaScript, relies on d3.js [@d3] for computing layouts, and uses canvas for rendering.
+The interactive visualization is implemented in JavaScript, relies on d3.js [@d3] for computing layouts, and uses canvas for rendering.
 This makes it, to our knowledge, the fastest tool for network visualization in Python.

 # Figures